ga-wdi-lessons/rails-features-U-partials/readme.md

 ## Framing (5 min)

 We've learned to do a lot so far: we've created simple apps that are able to interact with a database.
-We can create, read, and destroy entries in our database but we can't yet update them.
-Currently the UI of our pages varies a lot between views.
+We can create, read and destroy entries in our database but we can't yet update them.

+On top of that, the UI of our pages varies a lot between views.
 We can add redundant pieces to multiple views to get a consistent UI but there are better, more DRY ways to achieve the same end.

 # Update Feature